Tunneling of the hard-core model on finite triangular lattices: Model description and main results

 \begin{thm}[Mixing time and spectral gap] Consider the Metropolis Markov chain $\smash{\xtbb}$ corresponding to the hard-core dynamics on the $2K \times 3L$ triangular grid $\L$ and define $\G(\L)$ as in~\eqref{def:gamma_tr}.
 Then, for any $0 < \e < 1$,

 Furthermore, there exist two positive constants $0 < c_1 \leq c_2 < \infty$ independent of $\b$ such that the spectral gap $\rho_\b$ of the Markov chain $\smash{\xtbb}$ satisfies

 \end{thm}

-Therefore, the mixing time turns out to be asymptotically of the same order of magnitude as the tunneling time between stable configurations, establishing the \textit{slow mixing} of $\xtbb$ as $\binf$.
+Therefore, the mixing time turns out to be asymptotically of the same order of magnitude as the tunneling time between stable configurations, establishing the \textit{slow mixing} of $\smash{\xtbb}$ as $\binf$.
+We remark that mixing times for the hard-core model with Glauber dynamics have received a lot of attention in the literature, see, e.g., \cite{BCFKTVV99,GT04,GT06} and, in particular, \cite{GR07} for results for triangular grids, but, differently from the present paper, these works focus mostly on identifying how the mixing time scales with the graph size at fixed temperature/fugacity.

+Different choices for the sizes of the triangular grid or for the boundary conditions result in a fundamentally different geometry of the stable configurations and thus completely change the energy landscape.
+For example, (i) the $4 \times 6$ triangular grid with open boundary conditions is still a tripartite graph, but has $63$ stable configurations; (ii) the $4\times 4$ and $4\times 5$ triangular grids with periodic boundary conditions are not tripartite anymore (being both $4$-partite graphs) and have $32$ and $10$ stable configurations, respectively; (iii) the $5\times 5$ triangular grid with open boundary conditions is $4$-partite and has a unique stable configuration.
+A complete characterization of the stable configurations of these triangular grids and of the (probably heterogeneous) energy barriers separating them seems very involved and is only the first step of the energy landscape analysis, leaving little hope that our results could be easily generalized to such scenarios.

 The rest of the paper is organized as follows.
-The two main theorems are proved in Section~\ref{sec3} apart from Theorem~\ref{thm:tabc}(iv), which is proved separately in Section~\ref{sec4} using renewal arguments.
-Section~\ref{sec5} is entirely devoted to analysis of geometrical and combinatorial properties of the hard-core configurations on triangular grids and to the derivation of the structural properties of the energy landscape used in Sections~\ref{sec3} and~\ref{sec4}.
+Section~\ref{sec3} is entirely devoted to analysis of geometrical and combinatorial properties of the hard-core configurations on triangular grids and to the derivation of the structural properties of the energy landscape, which will then be used in Section~\ref{newsec4} to prove the two main theorems.